 In November 2017, the Mayor of Auckland joined politicians from 11 other cities around the world in signing the C40 Fossil-Fuel-Free Streets Declaration.
-The declaration commits Auckland to buving only zero emission buses from 2025 and ensuring a major area of the city centre is zero emission by 2030.
-This includes implementing a Zero Emissions Area (ZEA) within the Queen Street Valley, requiring all vehicles (including buses) to be electric or other non-emitting vehicles.
+The declaration commits Auckland to buying only zero-emission buses from 2025 and ensuring a major area of the city centre is zero-emission by 2030.
+This includes implementing a Zero Emissions Area (ZEA) within the Queen Street valley, requiring all vehicles (including buses) to be electric or other non-emitting vehicles.

-AT has developed a Low Emission Bus Roadmap which provides a plan to move all our buses to zero emission by 2040.
+AT has developed a low emissions Bus Roadmap which provides a plan to move all our buses to zero emissions by 2040.

 In December 2020, the AT Board approved an accelerated move to zero emission buses starting from July 2021.
-This will be subject to funding from Auckland Council to support achieving achieving Auckland's Climate Plan goals and funding from central government to support the decarbonisation of bus public transport in New Zealand.
+This will be subject to funding from Auckland Council to support achieving the Auckland Climate Action Plan goals and funding from central government to support the decarbonisation of bus public transport in New Zealand.

 The Mayor's proposal is for no new diesel buses to be procured from 1 July 2021, and having a full low emission fleet by 2040, with transition over time.
 There is an opportunity to accelerate the transition to 2035 subject to additional funding.
-For the city centre, we are committed to a zero emission operation by 2030.
+For the city centre, we are committed to a zero emissions operation by 2030.